Pod Priority and Preemption

 cpu: "1"

-sed "s/NODE_PLACEHOLDER/$NODE/" payments.yaml | kubectl apply -f -
+sed "s/NODE_PLACEHOLDER/$NODE/" prometheus.yaml | kubectl apply -f -

 kubectl get events --field-selector reason=Preempted

-kubectl get pods -l app=filler
+kubectl get pods -l app=batch-filler

-kubectl get pod payments -o wide
+kubectl get pod prometheus -o wide

-# expected: payments Running on $NODE
+# expected: prometheus Running on $NODE

 - Inspect the priority that was stamped and confirm equal/higher pods are never victims:

-kubectl get pod payments -o jsonpath='{.spec.priority}{"\n"}' # 1000000
+kubectl get pod prometheus -o jsonpath='{.spec.priority}{"\n"}' # 1000000

-kubectl describe pod payments | grep -i preempt
+kubectl describe pod prometheus | grep -i preempt

 # expected: nominated node + preemption note for the victim